-The MLCAT Account's ability to bear the costs of long-term postclosure care at the two largest eligible landfills (Pine Bend and Burnsville), which will begin 30 years after they close, depends on several factors.
+Expenses for long-term postclosure care at the two largest eligible landfills (Pine Bend and Burnsville) will begin 30 years after they close.
+The MLCAT Account's ability to bear those costs at that time depends on several factors:

-- Exactly when Pine Bend and Burnsville close.
-This is important because the landfill operators are to bear the first 30 years of care and response costs after the date of closing, but MLCAT is to pay those "perpetual care" expenses afterward. - The future of metropolitan landfill fees.
-Unless a new MMSW landfill is opened in the metropolitan area, there will be no more landfill fee revenue deposited into MLCAT after Pine Bend and Burnsville landfills close. - Whether the Legislature will restore the amounts transferred out of MLCAT for the benefit of other accounts: a total of \$13,905,000 to date. - Whether postclosure spending will be necessary to pay postclosure or response costs at the four smaller, older MLCAT-eligible landfills.
-Next year, the first two of these will reach the 30-year eligibility point for postclosure spending from the MLCAT account, if needs arise.
+- The costs of postclosure care at eligible sites; - The closure dates of Pine Bend and Burnsville Landfills.
+Landfill operators are to bear the first 30 years of care and response costs after the date of closing, but MLCAT is to pay those "perpetual care" expenses afterward; - The future of metropolitan landfill fees.
+Unless a new MMSW landfill is opened in the metropolitan area, no more landfill fee revenue will be deposited into the MLCAT Account after Pine Bend and Burnsville landfills close; and - Whether the Legislature will restore the amounts transferred out of MLCAT for the benefit of other accounts: a total of \$13,905,000 to date.

+Appendix:

-Appendix: Selected Statutes and Laws Pertinent to MLCAT (Source: Minnesota Statutes 2009)
+Statutes Pertinent to the MLCAT Account

-473.843 Metropolitan solid waste landfill fee
+(Source: Minnesota Statutes 2011, and 2012 Minn.
+Session Laws Chap.
+272)

+473.843 METROPOLITAN SOLID WASTE LANDFILL FEE

-Subd.
-1. Amount of fee; application.
-The operator of a MMSW disposal facility in the metropolitan area shall pay a fee on solid waste accepted and disposed at the facility as follows: (a) A facility that weighs the waste that it accepts must pay a fee of \$6.66 per ton of waste accepted at the entrance of the facility. (b) A facility that does not weigh the waste but that measures the volume of the waste that it accepts must pay a fee of \$2.00 per cubic yard of waste accepted at the entrance of the facility.
-The fee and tipping fee must be calculated on the same basis. (c) Waste residue from recycling facilities at which recyclable materials are separated or processed for the purposes of recycling, or energy and resource recovery facilities at which solid waste is processed for the purpose of extracting, reducing, converting to energy, or otherwise separating and preparing solid waste for reuse, is exempt from the fee imposed by this subdivision if there is at least an 85 percent weight reduction in the solid waste processed.
+Subdivision 1.
+Amount of fee; application.

+The operator of a mixed municipal solid waste disposal facility in the metropolitan area shall pay a fee on solid waste accepted and disposed at the facility as follows:

+- (a) A facility that weighs the waste that it accepts must pay a fee of \$6.66 per ton of waste accepted at the entrance of the facility. - (b) A facility that does not weigh the waste but that measures the volume of the waste that it accepts must pay a fee of \$2 per cubic yard of waste accepted at the entrance of the facility.
+This fee and the tipping fee must be calculated on the same basis. - (c) Waste residue, from recycling facilities at which recyclable materials are separated or processed for the purposes of recycling, or from energy and resource recovery facilities at which solid waste is processed for the purpose of extracting, reducing, converting to energy, or otherwise separating and preparing solid waste for reuse, is exempt from the fee imposed by this subdivision if there is at least an 85 percent weight reduction in the solid waste processed.
 To qualify for exemption under this clause, waste residue must be brought to a disposal facility separately.
-The Commissioner of Revenue, with the advice and assistance of the agency, shall prescribe procedures for determining the amount of waste residue qualifying for exemption.
+The commissioner of revenue, with the advice and assistance of the agency, shall prescribe procedures for determining the amount of waste residue qualifying for exemption.